All Festivals in Mérida, Mexico in 2025

 Feria Artesanal Tunich

 The Feria Artesanal Tunich (Tunich Arts and Crafts Fair) has been in existence since 2001, usually beginning at the end of July and lasting 10 days.
-It takes place in Dzityá, a sub-municipality of Mérida.
+The exact dates for 2025 have not yet been announced but it takes place in Dzityá, a sub-municipality of Mérida.
 It's the largest arts and crafts fair in southeastern Mexico and includes vendors from other regions on the Yucatan Peninsula.

-Each year, guest states from Mexico are also invited, as well as another guest country (Egypt in 2023).
+Each year, guest states from Mexico are also invited, as well as another guest country.
 It includes about 150 artisans and a food court.
 There are also many daily events.
 On average, about 100,000 visitors come during the 10 days of the fair.
-Admission to the fair, which is open from 10:00 am to 10:00 pm, is free.
+Admission to the fair, which is usually open from 10:00 am to 10:00 pm, is free.

 There is a free shuttle service from Plaza Grande (Monday through Saturday from 5:00 pm to 10:00 pm and Sunday from 1:00 pm to 10:00 pm).
 More information is available on the official website or VisitMerida.